 Yeh College

-Yeh College, located south of Poe Field, will open its doors to undergraduate students in fall 2022.
-This new college will integrate into a vibrant community-building residential college environment that will provide students with a home to support their educational needs.
-Asif Ghazanfar, professor of psychology and neuroscience, has been named head of NCE.
-Alexis Andres, currently the dean of Whitman College, has been named NCE’s inaugural dean.
-As the next generation of residential colleges, Yeh will accommodate and support an increasingly diverse undergraduate population.
+Yeh College, located south of Poe Field, opened its doors to undergraduate students in fall 2022.
+This new college integrates into a vibrant community-building residential college environment that provides students with a home to support their educational needs.
+Yair Mintzker, Professor of History, is the Head of College at Yeh.
+Alexis Andres, formerly the Dean of Whitman College, has served as Yeh's dean since its inception.
+As the next generation of residential colleges, Yeh accommodates and supports an increasingly diverse undergraduate population.

-Yeh will provide opportunities and resources similar to those provided at the other six colleges, such as resident graduate students, a faculty-in-residence, dining halls with private dining rooms, communal kitchens, and college office suites to maximize formal and informal interactions with students.
+Yeh provides opportunities and resources similar to those provided at the other six colleges, such as resident graduate students, a faculty-in-residence, dining halls with private dining rooms, communal kitchens, and college office suites to maximize formal and informal interactions with students.

 Amenities